 Omicron Phi Chapter was chartered at the Northeast Region Area I Meeting by the Northeast Regional Syntaktes, Inez Vanable.
-The Induction ceremony was conducted September 11, 1999 in McDowell Hall at American University, with seven young ladies.
+The Induction ceremony was conducted on September 11, 1999 in McDowell Hall at American University, with seven young ladies.

-Charter Members include: Tanisha Harris, Janna Carter, Leila Green, Aronya Waller, Tamika Vaughan, LaToya Dupree, and Jina Lewis.
+Charter Members include Tanisha Harris, Janna Carter, Leila Green, Aronya Waller, Tamika Vaughan, LaToya Dupree, and Jina Lewis.

 The Omicron Phi Chapter is advised by the Phi Sigma Alumnae Chapter in Washington, D. C.